 Why Do Small Businesses Need Fiber Internet

 There is a lot of talk these days about “fiber”, but what does it mean for small businesses?
 The short answer is: less downtime, more speed, and lower latency.
-Let’s dive a little deeper into that.
+Let’s dive a little deeper into why small businesses need fiber internet.

 How It Works